api2cart/php-sdk/docs/Api/CustomerApi.md

 $group_id = 3; // string | Customer group_id
 $store_id = 1; // string | Retrieves customers specified by store id
 $avail = false; // bool | Defines category's visibility status
+$include_guests = true; // bool | Indicates whether to include guest customers in the list results.
 $find_value = mail@gmail.com; // string | Entity search that is specified by some value
 $find_where = email; // string | Customer search that is specified by field
 $created_from = 2010-07-29 13:45:52; // string | Retrieve entities from their creation date